Tag: resurrection

 2) Why is it important to keep the “thief” motif in mind when thinking about Jesus’ return?

-3) Why do you think Paul uses dark and sleep to talk about “the thief” (think beyond the obvious)?
+3) Why do you think uses dark and sleep to talk about “the thief” (think beyond the obvious)?

 ※Prayer※